ANNA: Playlist (Spoiler Version)

 Visit my 8track page to listen to the official Anna and the French Kiss playlist!

-The playlist is entirely European with nearly half of the selections written and performed by French musicians, though several are sung in English (as is common in French rock).
+The following are presented in the approximate order of the events of the novel.
+Often, it wasn't even the lyrics that struck something inside of me.
+It was the feel of the song.
+This playlist is entirely European with nearly half of the selections written and performed by French musicians, although several are sung in English (as is common in French rock).

 For the SPOILER-FREE version of this playlist, please visit this page.